vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 For the non-ekAtmatA-jnAna-niShTha, preaching about ekAtmatA-jnAna does not make sense since, by definition, he himself does not have firm belief (niShThA) in it.
 So, in this case such behavior is not honest.

+Supposed examples of behavior consistent with ekAtmatA-jnAna-niShThA -

+> Fully renounced and immersed in the highest non-dual realization, Sri Sadashiva Brahmendra observed absolute silence (mauna) for decades.
+His earthly life—said to span over eighty years—wandering blissfully along the banks of the Kaveri River, often naked or semi-naked, in a perpetual state of divine intoxication and samadhi.
+As a true Avadhuta, he had transcended all identification with the body, social conventions, and worldly interactions.
+Yet, even in this profound state of seclusion and silence, on extremely rare occasions he did interact with others.
+For instance: He would sometimes play joyfully with children, appearing as childlike himself despite his total detachment.

 ## अपशूद्राधिकरणे समस्या
 यथाह रामानुजः -